-Slow cooker sweet potatoes—the easy way to cook sweet potatoes when you don't want to turn on the oven.
-And using the crockpot to cook sweet potatoes is a great paleo, gluten-free, and Whole30 meal prep hack.
+Crock pot baked sweet potatoes—the easy way to cook sweet potatoes when you don’t want to turn on the oven.
+And using a slow cooker to cook sweet potatoes is a great paleo, gluten-free, and Whole30 meal prep hack.
 You may never bake sweet potatoes in the oven again!

 Just place the sweet potatoes in the slow cooker, put the lid on, and turn them on.
 It couldn’t be easier.
 Cooking time will depend on the size of the sweet potatoes.
 This post includes some affiliate links for your convenience.
 You can read my full disclosure policy here.

 I set the timer on my slow cooker and check on them when they start to smell like they’re done.
 I find most of the time when I start to smell them in the kitchen, they’re perfect.
 You can test for doneness by piercing them with a knife.
 You want them to be soft, cooked all the way through, and just starting to caramelize.